 TGbk Editor: Change text on page 86 Clause 36.2.2 TXVECTOR and RXVECTOR parameters and editor instructions as follows:

 Change the existing rows for parameters “APEP_LENGHT” and “PSDU_LENGTH”.
-Insert new rows at end of Table 36-1 (but before the notes) as follows; using commas to clarify statements of the type “(A or B) and C” to “either A or B, and C”. (#1304)
+Insert new rows at end of Table 36-1 (but before the notes) as follows.

 Table 36-1—TXVECTOR and RXVECTOR parameters